jussitohka/pvemri/README.md

 mex c_tissue_fractions.c

 works most of the time.
+Mex files for 64-bit Windows are provided.
+In case mex-compilation won't work, check the pure Matlab implementation in pure_matlab subdir.
+However, this is not recommended as it is very slow compared to optimized c-code in mex-files.

 Usage : The function pvemrimex2.m is the main function including all the pure Matlab components of the algorithm. pvemrimex2 is extremely fast and should run in under 10 seconds for a normal MRI volume (e.g. 181 x 217 x 181).